mrishikreddy/Web-Application-for-Paradise-Resorts-RT2/README.md

 - [Contact](#contact)

 ## Project Description
 The Paradise Resorts Web Application is built to provide users with a seamless browsing experience to explore the resort's offerings.
 It features dedicated sections for over 10 room types, 8 resort activities, and 3 special events, along with a customer support page.
 The application is designed with a Maldives-inspired theme, optimized for performance, and fully responsive across devices.
-Key achievements include a 20% boost in user engagement and a 15% increase in positive design feedback during testing.

 The app includes a login page with a beach wave background video and a home page with intuitive navigation, showcasing the resort's luxurious accommodations, activities, and events.